slowernews/wisdom-tldr/chapters/chapter_1_self.md

 "That which we need the most will be found where we least want to look."
 -- Carl Jung*

+> *"The cave you fear to enter, holds the treasure you seek."
+-- Joseph Campbell*

 ### On courage

 <!--
 > *"He who jumps into the void owes no explanation to those who stand and watch."
-> *"You cannot fix what you will not face."  -- James Baldwin*
-> *"The Roman army rule:  action removes fear."  -- Nassim Taleb*

 - bravery is learned -> micro-bravery, start small
 -->